Child Witness to Violence Project

 Internship Opportunities

-The Child Witness to Violence Project has a diverse staff including social workers, licensed psychologists, licensed mental health counselors, early childhood specialists, and a consulting developmental and behavioral pediatrician.
+The Child Witness to Violence Project has a diverse staff including psychologists, licensed social workers, licensed mental health counselors, early childhood specialists, and a consulting developmental and behavioral pediatrician.
 Internship opportunities are available for second year graduate students in social work, psychology and other mental health programs.
 We do not offer practicum opportunities.

 Prerequisites